Karuizawa distillery: New "Karuizawa Whisky"

-The founder of Karuizawa Whisky Co., Ltd., Shigeru Totsuka discusses his plans to recreate the revered Japanese brand.
+The founder of Karuizawa Whisky Co., Ltd., Shigeru Totsuka discussed his plans to recreate the brand.
 The distillery officially opened in December 2022 with an opening ceremony, and whisky distilling began the same month.
 The site uses two pot stills made by Forsyths in Scotland that are the same as the original stills, but slightly larger.
-To replicate the Karuizawa liquid, the distillery has the same distillers, recipe and equipment, however the hops are different.
-Japanese whisky bearing the Karuizawa name from the new site will go on sale in 10 year’s time, from 2033.
+To replicate the Karuizawa liquid, the distillery has the same distillers, recipe and equipment, however, the hops are different.
+Japanese whisky bearing the Karuizawa name from the new site will go on sale in 10 years' time, from 2033.

 Workers from the original Karuizawa distillery have been involved in the setting up the new facility, enabling some of the brand's founding principles to be carried through to the new liquids.
 The “most important puzzle piece” was hiring Karuizawa’s former master distillers, Osami Uchibori and Yoshiyuki Nakazato.